AdamBear/image_ai_demos/README.md

 - [X] copy the scripts out of the private demo project
 - [ ] add readme and requirements.txt
 - [ ] add dependency projects paths in one config file
 - [ ] publish the hard subtitle extraction module
+- [ ] make github user readme.md